-Physical Therapist Assistant (APPTA)
+Physical Therapist Assistant (APPTA) Associate in Applied Science Degree Program Effective Term: Fall 2013

 Physical Therapist Assistants (PTAs) are skilled and licensed health care providers who work under the direction and supervision of physical therapists.
 PTAs perform components of physical therapy plan of care developed by a supervising physical therapist.
 PTAs assist physical therapists in providing services that help improve mobility, relieve pain, and prevent or limit permanent disabilities for people of all ages who have medical problems or other health-related concerns.
 Duties of the PTA include assisting the physical therapist in implementing treatment programs, providing interventions, and communicating with the physical therapist and other members of the health care team regarding the client's response to treatment and interventions.
 Clients may include accident victims, individuals with disabling conditions, and those requiring instruction in health promotion and wellness activities.